d2si/salt-terraform/README.md

 terraform apply
 ```
 ### Run your first salt commands
+Wait a few minutes (~5mn) for boot, upgrades and package installation
 On the master see if minions have connected
 ```
 sudo salt-key -L